I think we're up to audio sound by number one, number four.

 I thought she was a lock.

-See, this doesn't the problem with this rumor is that it doesn't fit with the narrative of Hillary Clinton, which is she's a lock.
+See, this doesn't, the problem with this rumor is that it doesn't fit with the narrative of Hillary Clinton, which is she's a lock.

-The nomination's hers, the presidency is hers.
+The presidency is hers.

 She can't lose.

-The Republicans are scared to death of her, the Democrats are afraid to death of her.
+The Republicans are scared to death of her.

 It's finally her turn.